wompi72/UnityButtplugIOWebGLConnector/README.md

 In the `Project Settings/Player` you can now select `IntifaceTemplate` as your WebGL Template.

+Add a GameObject named `ToyConntector` to your first scene and add the `ToyConntector` or `ToyConntectorSingleton` script.
-Use the methods in IntifaceConntector to control connected devices.
+Use the methods of those scripts to control toys.

 ## Testing XToys integration:
 The [itch.io script](https://xtoys.app/scripts/-NtDUDJZeeKhInEXcS-4) can be edited to work for other urls (e.g. localhost)